 5. Enter the correct queue for your cabin type/loyalty tier and have your credit card and passport ready, as well as your cruise boarding pass.

 6. The check-in team will take your documents, often photocopy your passport (check if this is required for you to provide beforehand), take your photo (or this will be done as you board) and your credit card details will be taken.
 If you don’t have a credit card, you will need to put down cash, generally travel payment cards are not accepted.
 You will generally be given your Seapass/onboard pass/key at this point – do not lose it!
-You may want to bring a lanyard to clip it straight onto.
+You may want to bring a lanyard to clip it straight onto, or you can purchase a cute cruise designed one here.

 7. You will enter security – the same as if you were at an airport.
 Your bags will be x-rayed, and you’ll go through the scanner.
 Don’t worry about the liquids rule at airports, this doesn’t apply to cruises.